stong3/sihnpy/docs/0.pad_data/download_pad_data.md

 :class: important
 **Datalad in an high performance computer environment**

 Datalad is usually very easy to install, but may require a bit more work to install on a super computer.
 Datalad has more extensive information on the topic [here](https://handbook.datalad.org/en/latest/intro/installation.html#linux-machines-with-no-root-access-e-g-hpc-systems).
-While not directly addressed on the Wiki of the Digital Research Alliance of Canada (DRAC), [others have faced issues using these ressources in installing/using Datalad](https://cbs-discourse.uwo.ca/t/installing-datalad-on-compute-canada/23).
+While not directly addressed on the Wiki of the Digital Research Alliance of Canada (DRAC), [others have faced issues using these resources in installing/using Datalad](https://cbs-discourse.uwo.ca/t/installing-datalad-on-compute-canada/23).

 The data part of `sihnpy` has been downloaded and preprocessed directly on [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga/en).
-Throughout this section, I will give tips and tricks when using Datalad on Beluga, which should also apply on other DRAC high performance computing ressources.
+Throughout this section, I will give tips and tricks when using Datalad on Beluga, which should also apply on other DRAC high performance computing resources.

 At the time of this writing, `git-annex` and `python/3` are modules already installed on the servers.
-The only step missing is to create a Python virtual environment in which to install Datalad.
+The only step missing to install Datalad is to create a Python virtual environment in which to install it.
 The four lines below fully install Datalad on Beluga:

 ```bash
 $ module load git-annex python/3        #Loads the modules